xuankimtran/docs-1/pages/katalon-analytics/docs/kt-op-installation.md

 8. Now, you are at the TestOps On-Premise Dashboard, and you can start by creating a new organization and inviting your team members to collaborate.

-> Note: You need to configure mail server in order to send and receive email notification.
+> Note: You need to configure the mail server to send and receive email notification.
 [Learn more] ()